slatedocs/slate/source/includes/_PaymentTransaction.md

 			<td>pppe<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>
 			<td>Email address associated to the PayPal account.
 It corresponds to PayPal's <code>EMAIL</code> field from PayPal Express Checkout.</td>
 		</tr>
 	</table>

 ## Credit Notification

 Notifies that a credit occurred on a transaction.

-In the case of credit or blind credit on a transaction that eDNA has not previously processed, then the payment instrument information is required.
+In the case of credit or blind credit on a transaction that eDNA has not previously processed, the payment instrument information is required.

 The following URL can be used for credit notification evaluation:
 `POST https://edna.identitymind.com/im/jax/credit/`

 <aside class="notice">The transaction may either be a payment transaction or an account transfer.</aside>

-#### Arguments
+##### Arguments

 ```code
 EXAMPLE SERVICE REQUEST
 ```